Mary Commons and Campus Bookstore

 Mary Commons, 2007 (click thumbnails for larger image)

 For historical images of Mary Commons and the Bookstore, click here.

 The building of Mary Commons was the College’s first major construction project.
 Until construction began, there were only two buildings that constituted the whole of the campus.
 The Commons was built simultaneously with Aurora Hall, the first-year dormitory.
 Both buildings were designed by Richard Hammel and Curtis Green of St. Paul, designers who became long-standing partners to the College.
 The estimated cost for the necessary expansion was $1 million.
 To help with this financial obligation, the Sisters of St. Benedict called upon alumnae, friends, and all supporters of Christian education to donate to this project.
+Mary Hall, a twenty-three inch walking doll and her wardrobe of handmade clothes, was a fundraiser sponsored by the Minnesota Valley Chapter of the CSB Alumnae Association to add to the funds already raised for the project.
 Ground was broken on April 6, 1955, the cornerstone was laid on April 30, 1955, and the first group of students moved into Aurora Hall in September, 1956.

 Mary Commons was to serve as a social center and also provide provisions for campus visitors.
 It originally held social rooms, visitors’ lounges, commuters’ accommodations, guest rooms, a snack bar and recreation room.